muratk5n/thirdwave/en/2015/08/temp-increase.md

 ## Methane Levels In the the Atmosphere

 Data comes from NOAA units are nanomol/mol, abbreviated as ppb.
-More explanation is in the top section of the data file itself.

 ```python
 cols = ['year','month','decimal','average','average_unc','trend','trend_unc']